brandondev24/Chat/README.md

 ```

 ## 📜 License

-**Model weights**: CC BY-NC 4.0.
-The model weights are for non-commercial use only.
+The model weights are released under the CC BY-NC 4.0 license and are intended for non-commercial use only.

+The source code in the official GitHub repository may follow a different license.
+Please refer to the repository license for code usage.
+Third-party datasets, tools, and assets are subject to their original licenses.

 ## 📮 Contact